Skip to main content

 JWTrequired stringYour JWT

 AUTH_CODEoptional stringAuth Code from the "Auth codes" section.
-Required only if "Authentication Requires Auth Code" is enabled.
+Required only if the "Authentication Requires Auth Code" option is enabled.

 Request